malonge/astroplate/src/content/projects/astro-resume-integration.md

 ```

 I minimized code duplication by extracting common styles into shared stylesheets, making the system easier to maintain and extend.

+## Technical decisions and architectural insights

+### Data schema design

+While I could have designed a custom schema, the JSON resume standard provides several advantages.
+It's battle-tested, well-documented, and has a growing ecosystem of tools.
+More importantly, it enforces a clean separation between content and presentation.
+The schema's hierarchical structure (basics, work, education, publications, skills) maps naturally to how humans think about professional information, making it intuitive for content editors while maintaining programmatic flexibility.
+I can easily extend it with custom fields like `selected` and `firstAuthor` for publications or `level` for skills without breaking the core structure.

+### Rendering architecture

+I chose `window.print()` over client-side PDF libraries like `jsPDF` for several reasons.
+First, it leverages the browser's built-in PDF engine, which is very mature and produces consistent, high-quality output across different devices.
+Second, it eliminates dependency on heavy PDF generation libraries that would increase my site's load time.
+Third, it's future-proof.
+As browsers improve their PDF engines, my solution automatically benefits without code changes.
+Server-side rendering was never an option since my entire site is static.
+This constraint actually led to a better solution because by keeping everything client-side, the PDF generation is instant and doesn't require any server resources or API calls.

+### Performance considerations

+Since the resume data is embedded in the page at build time (Astro pre-renders everything), there's zero runtime overhead for visitors.
+The JSON parsing and DOM manipulation happens during the build process, not when users view the page.
+The CSS media query approach for print styling is also performant because there is no JavaScript execution needed during PDF generation.
+The browser's CSS engine handles the style switching efficiently, and the `!important` declarations ensure print styles take precedence without complex specificity calculations.

+### Scalability and extensibility

+This architecture scales well beyond just resumes.
+The same pattern could handle any structured content that needs both web and print representations: research papers, technical documentation, or even complex reports.
+The JSON schema is easily extensible or you could make a custom schema, and the CSS print system can be adapted for different document types.
+The component-based approach also makes it easy to add new resume sections or modify existing ones.
+Want to add a "Certifications" section?
+Just extend the JSON schema and add the corresponding HTML template.
+The styling automatically adapts thanks to the shared CSS classes.

+### Browser compatibility and edge cases

+I tested the print functionality across Chrome, Firefox, and Safari.
+Each browser handles `window.print()` slightly differently, but the CSS media queries ensure consistent output.
+The `-webkit-print-color-adjust: exact` and `print-color-adjust: exact` properties are crucial for maintaining color fidelity in the generated PDFs.
+One interesting challenge was ensuring the print layout works across different paper sizes and orientations.
+The CSS custom properties (`--page-width`, `--page-height`) make it easy to adapt to different formats, and the margin calculations ensure content fits properly regardless of the target paper size.

 ## The result: a professional, maintainable resume system